clarashong/Taylor-Swift-Song-Rec/README.md

  ## Introduction
 With Taylor Swift's current accomplishment in becoming the top streamed artist on spotify as well as the quick-to-sell-out nature of the Eras Tour, I found myself diving into her discography and wanting to become a bigger Swiftie.

-## Attribution
+## Licence and Attribution
-- This work uses data from 🎹 Spotify Tracks Dataset, which is made available under the Open Data Commons Open Database License (ODbL) v1.0. https://www.kaggle.com/dsv/4372070 https://opendatacommons.org/licenses/odbl/1-0/
+- This work uses data from 🎹 Spotify Tracks Dataset, which is made available under the Open Database License (ODbL) v1.0. https://www.kaggle.com/dsv/4372070.
+Read the licence here: https://opendatacommons.org/licenses/odbl/1-0/
+- As a result, this work is also under the ODbL v1.0. licence.

  ## Description
 This project was made in Jupyter Notebook with python and pandas, and is a way for any music listener, to find some Taylor Swift tracks that match their taste.
 The program uses data from the following Kaggle datasets: [Spotify Tracks Data Set](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset),